-VISUAL MATERIALS = SUPPLEMENTARY MATERIALS (Study/Research Creative & Performing Arts Only)
+PORTFOLIO (Study/Research Creative & Performing Arts Only)

-Your Visual Materials are a critical component of the application, even though it may say "supplementary" on the Fulbright website.
-In fact, applications in the arts category are reviewed by the Fulbright U.S. Screening Committee by discipline, which means art and design experts will be reviewing your proposal and often look at your Visual Materials first.
+Your Portfolio is a critical component of the application.
+In fact, applications in the arts category are reviewed by the Fulbright U.S. Screening Committee by discipline, which means art and design experts will be reviewing your proposal and often look at your Portfolio first.
 As per the Fulbright website: "Arts applicants should understand that they will be evaluated first and foremost on their technical and artistic skills within their artistic disciplines."
-Review the requirements and submitting instructions carefully and early on in the process in case you need to consider new works or new documentation of your work.
+Review the requirements and uploading instructions carefully and early on in the process in case you need to consider new works or new documentation of your work. https://us.fulbrightonline.org/required-supplementary-materials-for-arts-applicants

-https://us.fulbrightonline.org/required-supplementary-materials-for-arts-applicants